lizongquan01/TEFDTA/README.md

 # TEFDTA: A Transformer Encoder and Fingerprint Representation Combined Prediction Method for Bonded and Non-Bonded Drug-Target Affinities
-As a new attention-based model, FEDTA is proposed to predict the binding affinity for bonded and non-bonded drug-target interactions
+As a new attention-based model, TEFDTA is proposed to predict the binding affinity for bonded and non-bonded drug-target interactions

 ## Requirements